“Being optimistic in difficult times takes courage. We will help find your ‘brave’.”

 Dr. Anderson’s Training as a Board Certified Clinical Child Psychologist

 Here is a little about my training: I am a Board Certified Clinical Child and Adolescent Psychologist through the American Board of Professional Psychology.
 This means that I have achieved a high degree of specialization in working with children and families.
 I am one of four psychologists in the state of Iowa who holds this distinction.
 I have a Ph.D. in Clinical Psychology and completed APA Accredited internship and postdoctoral training in Clinical Child and Pediatric Psychology.
+I also hold a Masters of Education degree in School Psychology.
 I pride myself as a life-long student, and try to learn something new every day.

 Common Reasons Children Work with Dr Anderson.